guardian/riff-raff/riff-raff/app/docs/riffraff/administration/properties.md

 continuous deployment
 ---------------------

- - `continuousDeployment.enabled` - By default the continuous deployment mechanism is disabled (to prevent development on Riff-Raff triggering deploys); to enable set this property to `true`
+ - `continuousDeployment.enabled` - By default continuous deployment is disabled (a message is logged instead of starting a deploy - to prevent rogue or development instances of Riff-Raff automatically starting deployments);
+ to enable set this property to `true` (you want to do this on your production instance)

 continuous integration
 ----------------------